 The Duke Law LLM Experience

-Alice Dias LLM '19, from Brazil, talks about the Duke Law International LLM program.
+Tobias Wetlitzky LLM '20, of Germany, talks about Duke Law's International LLM program.

 - Supervised by Director and Senior Lecturing Fellow Bryan McGann, students in the Start-Up Ventures Clinic help aspiring entrepreneurs with a variety of legal matters, such as creating new entities, drafting employee contracts and nondisclosure agreements, and protecting intellectual property.